dougeby/IntuneDocs/intune/device-management.md

 	![Monitor device actions](./media/monitor-device-actions.png)

+	- **Audit logs** - Audit logs provide you with a record of activities that generate a change in Microsoft Intune.
+Learn more about [Audit logs](monitor-audit-logs.md).
-	- **TeamViewer** - TeamViewer service allows users of Intune-managed Android devices to get remote assistance from their IT administrator.
+	- **TeamViewer Connector** - TeamViewer service allows users of Intune-managed Android devices to get remote assistance from their IT administrator.
 Learn more about [TeamViewer](device-profile-android-teamviewer.md).
+	- **Help and Support** - Troubleshoot, request support, or view Intune status.

 ## Available device actions
 The actions available depend on the device platform, and the configuration of the device.